-It should be noted that the CARES Act deferred the effective date of section 461(l) for three years (specifically, the limitation on excess business losses is postponed for tax years beginning in 2018, 2019, and 2020).
+The CARES Act deferred the effective date of section 461(l) for three years (specifically, the limitation on excess business losses is postponed for tax years beginning in 2018, 2019, and

+2020).
 The limitation, which is discussed in the main text, applies for tax years beginning after 2020.
 IRC § 461(l), as amended by CARES Act.
-The CARES Act also made some technical corrections that will become effective when the limitation on excess business losses once again becomes applicable.
-See, e.g., IRC § 461(l)(3)(A)-(B), as either added or amended by CARES Act.

 As noted in the main text, the Tax Cuts and Jobs Act (TCJA) made significant changes to the net operating loss (NOL) rules of section 172.
 Specifically, under the TCJA, NOLs arising in 2018 and later are carried forward indefinitely; in addition NOLs may only reduce 80 percent of a taxpayer's taxable income in a carryforward year.
 The CARES Act changed these rules temporarily in response to the COVID-19 crisis.
 First, the CARES Act created a five-year carryback rule.
 In other words, any NOL arising in 2018, 2019, or 2020 may be carried back five years.
 IRC § 172(b)(1)(D), as added by CARES Act.
 The carryforward period for NOLs remains unlimited.
 Second, the CARES Act suspended the 80 percent taxable income limitation for NOLs for 2018, 2019, and 2020.
 IRC § 172(a)(1), as amended by CARES Act.
-Again, these changes are temporary.
+Again, these changes were temporary.
 The normal NOL rules are reinstated in tax years beginning after 2020 (e.g., NOLs arising in 2021 may not be carried back).